School of Law

 Overview

-Thomas’ research at the TJI focuses on transitional and international justice, including doctrinal as well as socio-legal and international relations perspectives on justice processes.
-Prior and ongoing research projects examine issues relating to transitional justice theory; the politics and legitimacy of international justice; justifications for punishment of international crimes; the role of civil society in accountability processes; the ICC’s complementarity regime; environmental crimes; accountability for ‘powerful actors’; and various doctrinal studies of international criminal law.
-He has researched and written about legal topics relating to Kenya, Uganda, Tanzania, Burundi, Rwanda, Iraq, Palestine, the UK and elsewhere.
+His research focuses on justice for atrocity, including doctrinal as well as socio-legal and international relations perspectives on national and international justice.
+Prior and ongoing research projects examine issues relating to transitional justice theory and standardization; the politics and legitimacy of international justice; justifications for punishment of international crimes; the role of civil society in accountability processes; the ICC’s complementarity regime; environmental crimes; accountability for ‘powerful actors’; and various doctrinal studies of international criminal law.
+He has researched and written about legal topics in Kenya, Uganda, Tanzania, Burundi, Rwanda, Iraq, Palestine, the UK and elsewhere.

-Thomas is a member of various professional bodies such as the American Society of International Law.
-He has advised and consulted for organizations such as UNDP, Open Society Justice Initiative, Danish Institute for Human Rights, Danish Foreign Ministry, and the International Centre for Transitional Justice.
+Thomas has served as expert advisor for organizations such as UNDP, OSCE, Open Society Justice Initiative, Danish Institute for Human Rights, Danish Foreign Ministry, and the International Center for Transitional Justice.